Grading Massive Open Online Courses Using Large Language Models: Abstract

 \section{Abstract}

-Massive open online courses (MOOCs) offer free education globally to anyone with a computer and internet access.
-Despite this democratization of learning, the massive enrollment in these courses makes it impractical for one instructor to assess every student’s writing assignment.
+Massive open online courses (MOOCs) offer free education globally.
+Despite this democratization of learning, the massive enrollment in these courses makes it impractical for an instructor to assess every student’s writing assignment.
 As a result, peer grading, often guided by a straightforward rubric, is the method of choice.
 While convenient, peer grading often falls short in terms of reliability and validity.
-In this study, we explore the feasibility of using large language models (LLMs) to replace peer grading in MOOCs.
-Specifically, we use two LLMs, GPT-4 and GPT-3.5, across three MOOCs: Introductory Astronomy, Astrobiology, and the History and Philosophy of Astronomy.
-To instruct LLMs, we use three different prompts based on the zero-shot chain-of-thought (ZCoT) prompting technique: (1) ZCoT with instructor-provided correct answers, (2) ZCoT with both instructor-provided correct answers and rubrics, and (3) ZCoT with instructor-provided correct answers and LLM-generated rubrics.
-Tested on 18 settings, our results show that ZCoT, when augmented with instructor-provided correct answers and rubrics, produces grades that are more aligned with those assigned by instructors compared to peer grading.
+In this study, we explore the feasibility of using large language models (LLMs) to \textit{replace peer grading in MOOCs.} To this end, we adapt the zero-shot chain-of-thought (ZCoT) prompting technique to \textit{automate the feedback process} once the LLM assigns a score to an assignment.
+Specifically, to instruct LLMs for grading, we use three distinct prompts based on ZCoT: (1) ZCoT with instructor-provided correct answers, (2) ZCoT with both instructor-provided correct answers and rubrics, and (3) ZCoT with instructor-provided correct answers and LLM-generated rubrics.
+We tested these prompts in 18 different scenarios using two LLMs—GPT-4 and GPT-3.5—across three MOOCs: Introductory Astronomy, Astrobiology, and the History and Philosophy of Astronomy.
+Our results show that ZCoT, when augmented with instructor-provided correct answers and rubrics, produces grades that are more aligned with those assigned by instructors compared to peer grading.
 Finally, our findings indicate a promising potential for automated grading systems in MOOCs, especially in subjects with well-defined rubrics, to improve the learning experience for millions of online learners worldwide.